Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Machine Diversity

-\textbf{In the first experiment, we demonstrate that different machines have distinct MVS characteristics by comparing their perceptions under the same compression quality level.} To generate the necessary input data for machines, we encode images from the val2017 dataset of MS COCO \cite{lin2014microsoft} with HM-16.24, the reference software of HEVC.
-Each image is compressed as an intra video frame, where various quality levels are produced by altering the quantization parameter (QP) during the compression process.
-Specifically, 20 QPs are selected, which are $32, 33, \dots, \text{and } 51$, where a larger QP leads to worse reconstruction quality.
-It should be mentioned that we employ relatively large QPs in this experiment because typically smaller QPs only result in tiny distortions that are negligible for MVS \cite{ma2018joint,zhang2021just}.
+\textbf{In the first experiment, we demonstrate that different machines have distinct MVS characteristics by comparing their perceptions under the same compression quality.} We compress images from the val2017 dataset of MS COCO \cite{lin2014microsoft} with HM-16.24 \cite{hm}, the reference software of HEVC.
+Each image is compressed as an intra video frame.
+Various quality levels are produced by adjusting the quantization parameter (QP) for compression.
+Specifically, 20 QPs are selected, which are $32, 33, \dots, \text{and } 51$, where a higher QP indicates worse quality.
+We employ relatively high QPs in this experiment as lower QPs typically result in tiny distortions that are often negligible for MVS \cite{ma2018joint,zhang2021just}.

-We randomly crop 10,000 objects from COCO images with ground truth bounding boxes to recognize their categories using selected machines.
-The initial weights of all machines are from PyTorch \cite{paszke2019pytorch}, which are trained on the ImageNet, and we fine-tune them on the original COCO train2017 dataset using object images to adapt to COCO semantics.
-Since machines are created to analyze and understand image content, their perceptions are equivalent to analysis results.
-Therefore, we record the top-1 predictions (\textit{i.e.} the category of the largest probability) from $m$th machine $M_m$ on $i$th object image $I_i$ across 21 quality levels, \textit{i.e.} compressed by 20 QPs plus the uncompressed one, namely $I_i^{32}, I_i^{33}, \dots, I_i^{51}, \text{and } I_i^{0}$.
-The predictions are denoted as $M_m(I_i^{32}), M_m(I_i^{33}), \dots, M_m(I_i^{51}), \text{and } M_m(I_i^{0})$.
-Subsequently, we compute a \textit{\textbf{machine perception consistency label}} for the prediction of $M_m$ to $I_i$ in compression quality level ${QP}_k$ using the following formulation:
+We randomly crop $10,000$ objects from COCO images with ground truth bounding boxes and obtain the perceptions of the selected machines on them.
+Initially, all machines have the weights from PyTorch \cite{paszke2019pytorch}, trained on ImageNet, and subsequently fine-tuned on the original COCO train2017 dataset using object images to aligh with COCO semantics.
+Since machines are created for image content analysis, their perceptions are equivalent to analysis results.
+Therefore, for each machine $M_m$ and each object image $I_i$, we record the top-1 predictions (\textit{i.e.} the category of the highest probability) across 21 quality levels, \textit{i.e.} compressed by 20 QPs plus the uncompressed one.
+The perceptions are denoted as $M_m(I_i^{32}), M_m(I_i^{33}), \dots, M_m(I_i^{51}), \text{and } M_m(I_i^{0})$.
+We then calculate a \textit{\textbf{machine perception consistency label}} for the perception of $M_m$ to $I_i$ in compression quality $q_k$ using the following formulation:

-When the label is 1, the machine's perception or the compressed image is identical to that of uncompressed, suggesting that the machine is not affected significantly.
+When the label is 1, the machine's perception on the compressed image remain unchanged from the uncompressed version, suggesting no impact from compression.
 Otherwise, the compression has a substantial impact on the machine.
-For machine $M_m$, we can generate a \textit{\textbf{machine perception consistency sequence}} of such labels to object image $I_i$ across all compression quality levels, which is denoted as
+For machine $M_m$, we generate a \textit{\textbf{machine perception consistency sequence}} of such labels on object image $I_i$ across all compression quality levels, which is denoted as